 Interim summary of results from color-cued trials.
 These analyses provided evidence of a same-object effect in conditions that were not complicated by confounding factors.
 After a Color relevance cue, direction was irrelevant for the remainder of the trial.
-Nonetheless, IEM reconstructions of direction differed significantly after Priority Cue 1 prompted the prioritization of one of the two colors, with the reconstruction of the direction linked to the uncued color becoming significantly flipped.
-On bound trials, when Priority Cue 1 designated the relevant object's color, the reconstruction of that object's direction was significant at the end of the ensuing delay period and significantly greater than the flat reconstruction of the direction of the direction of the no-longer-relevant object.
+Nonetheless, IEM reconstructions of direction differed significantly after priority cue 1 prompted the prioritization of one of the two colors, with the reconstruction of the direction linked to the uncued color becoming significantly flipped.
+On bound trials, when priority cue 1 designated the relevant object's color, the reconstruction of that object's direction was significant at the end of the ensuing delay period, and significantly greater than the flat reconstruction of the direction of the no-longer-relevant object.